-In this spotlight, we discuss financial organization with Mateeka Gonzalez, a Senior Marketing Manager at Porte and bullet journaling extraordinaire!
+In this spotlight, we discuss financial organization with Mateeka G., a Senior Marketing Manager at Porte and bullet journaling extraordinaire!
 Mateeka has an extensive journalism and professional writing background.
 Plus, she is super organized and always has great insight to share!

 So, without further ado, let’s jump in.

 Hey Mateeka!
 Can you tell us a fun fact about yourself?

 Hi!
 A fun thing about me is that my Hogwarts house is Gryffindor.
 I’d say it’s the most important fact about me, actually.

 What drew you to writing?
 What do you enjoy about it?

 I’ve loved writing for as long as I can remember.
 I enjoy storytelling and exploring human nature through writing.
 In my role as a marketer, I love seeing how something I write can impact business goals by increasing sales or driving customer actions that help us grow.